 Appliance Selection for Off-Grid Homes

-Here are important points about selection of appliances and some wiring tips for solar panels for homes and off grid solar systems.
+Here are some important points about selecting appliances for your off-grid home and some wiring tips for solar panels for homes and off grid solar systems.
 This is a little different than you might expect for utility connected off the grid homes, and the difference is essential.
 Be sure you understand these pages before shopping for appliances.
 Your electrician should understand these points when planning the wiring.
 Call Backwoods Solar if you have questions 208-263-4290.

 Many standard refrigerators and freezers use so much power that battery charge is depleted very quickly.
 It is not practical to use most standard electric refrigerators or freezers with independent power unless you have a powerful water turbine generator.
 Super efficient refrigerators designed and tested for solar power, listed in this website, operate on less than half the usual power.
 Some carefully selected Energy Star rated conventional refrigerators using under 400 – 450 kilowatt hours a year may be acceptable if your system is sized to handle it and is what everyone at Backwoods, except Shawn, currently does!

 Lighting uses less power, if you have lots of local area “task” lights rather than a big central light.
 Use 15 – 20 watt fluorescent lights under cabinets close to the kitchen counter.
 Use a separate wall switch for each wall/ceiling light so you can turn on lighting precisely where needed.
 Several small lights save energy by giving more flexibility than one large central light.

 Screw in light bulbs should be mostly compact fluorescent lights using about one quarter the power of regular bulbs while giving the same brightness and color.
 Get only electronic ballast models; they do NOT flicker.
 Light dimmers should not be used unless you have a sine wave inverter and the bulb specifically states dimming is OK.